Introduction to Machine Learning for the Sciences

 \subsection{Autoencoders}

 Autoencoders are neuron-based generative models, initially introduced for dimensionality reduction.
 The original purpose, thus, is similar to that of PCA or t-SNE that we already encountered in Sec.~\ref{sec:structuring_data}, namely the reduction of the number of features that describe our input data.
 Unlike for PCA, where we have a clear recipe how to reduce the number of features, an autoencoder learns the best way of achieving the dimensionality reduction.
 An obvious question, however, is how to measure the quality of the compression, which is essential for the definition of a loss function and thus, training.
-In the case of t-SNE, we introduced two probability distributions based on the distance of samples in the original and feature space, respectively, and minimized their difference, for example using the Kullback-Leibler divergence.
+In the case of t-SNE, we introduced two probability distributions based on the distance of samples in the original and feature space, respectively, and minimized their difference using the Kullback-Leibler divergence.

-The solution the autoencoder uses is to have a neural network do first, the dimensionality reduction, or encoding to the \emph{latent space} , $\bm{x}\mapsto \bm{e}(\bm{x})=\bm{z}$, and then, the decoding back to the original dimension, $\bm{z} \mapsto \bm{d}(\bm{z})$, see Fig.~\ref{fig:AE_scheme}.
-This architecture allows us to directly compare the original input $\bm{x}$ with the reconstructed output $\bm{d}(\bm{e}(\bm{x}))$, such that the autoencoder trains itself unsupervised by minimizing the difference.
-A good example of a loss function that achieves successful training and that we have encountered already several times is the cross entropy,
+The solution the autoencoder uses is to have a neural network do first, the dimensionality reduction, or encoding to the \emph{latent space} , $\bm{x}\mapsto \bm{e}_{\theta}(\bm{x})=\bm{z}$, and then, the decoding back to the original dimension, $\bm{z} \mapsto \bm{d}_{\theta}(\bm{z})$, see Fig.~\ref{fig:AE_scheme}.
+For the purpose of our discussion here, we assume that both the encoder and decoder are deterministic.
+This architecture allows us to directly compare the original input $\bm{x}$ with the reconstructed output $\bm{d}_\theta(\bm{e}_\theta(\bm{x}))$, such that the autoencoder trains itself unsupervised by minimizing the difference.
+A good example of a loss function that achieves successful training and that we have encountered already is the L2 loss,

 In other words, we compare point-wise the difference between the input to the encoder with the decoder's output.

 Intuitively, the latent space with its lower dimension presents a bottleneck for the information propagation from input to output.
 The goal of training is to find and keep the most relevant information for the reconstruction to be optimal.
 The latent space then corresponds to the reduced space in PCA and t-SNE.
 Note that much like in t-SNE but unlike in PCA, the new features are in general not independent.